Subnetting and VLSM Design Lab

 Common PBQ Traps

-• Allocating small subnets first and leaving no aligned space for a larger network.
+• Allocating small subnets first, leaving no aligned space for a larger network.

-• Using the broadcast address as a gateway.
+• Using the broadcast or network address as a host or gateway.

-• Forgetting that a /30 has only two usable IPv4 addresses.
+• Forgetting a /30 has only two usable addresses for a point-to-point link.

-• Overlapping two subnets in the same address range.
+• Overlapping two subnets in the same range because block size was miscalculated.

-• Choosing a prefix that meets today's count but leaves no room when the prompt explicitly asks for growth.
+• Choosing a prefix that meets today's count but ignores a stated growth requirement.

 Test Your Knowledge

 A subnet must support 70 usable IPv4 hosts.
-What is the smallest common prefix length that supports the requirement?
+What is the smallest common prefix length that satisfies the requirement?

 A